 At Grimsby Town and Cleethorpes stations, staff are available to help, and customer information screens are also available.
 Customer information screens are also installed at Healing, Stallingborough and Habrough stations.
 (FBL is pressing for these to be installed at all the other stations along the line.)

 Help points are installed at all stations, East Midlands Railway can also be contacted by telephone on 03457 125 678.
 If you have the facility, we recommend that you message @EMidsRailway on social media.

 In the event of a cancelled service on the Barton line then an accessible replacement bus may be provided.
 Locations of replacement bus stops can be found on the ‘Station Information’ and ‘Onward Travel Information’ posters at stations.
 Do bear in mind that the bus could arrive much later than the scheduled time of the train.

 If personal property is lost on a Barton train then it is handed in at Cleethorpes station where an approach should be made to the TPE staff there for its retrieval.
 A loss should also be logged on https://missingx.com/.

 Buses are conveniently available at Barton, Grimsby Town and Cleethorpes railway stations.
 In Barton, all services call at the Interchange which is adjacent to the station.
 In Grimsby, stops are located in Bethlehem Street and at the Riverhead Exchange.
 In Cleethorpes, they are located near the start of the pier.

-Longer distance bus services are also available as follows:
+The main bus services are as follows: